Aztec Rulers: Moctezuma II, Ninth Tlatoani

 Moctezuma from the Codex Mendoza.

-According to Duran one of Moctezuma’s first moves was to replace most of the heads of state his uncle Ahuitzotl had appointed across the empire.
+One of his first moves was to replace most of the heads of state his uncle Ahuitzotl had appointed across the empire.
 He contended many were commoners and it was unbecoming of the empire to not have nobles in place.
-Traditional views about the role of nobility would be a hallmark of his rule, possibly making him a sort of Aztec Conservative with religion and tradition being central to his core beliefs.
+Traditional views about the role of nobility would be a hallmark of his rule, making him a sort of Aztec Conservative with religion and tradition being central to his core beliefs.

 Arrival of the Spanish

-Whether by a stone to the head, or a knife to the ribs or whatever manner he died, there are also varying accounts of how his body was dealt with.
+Whether by a stone to the head, or a knife to the ribs or whatever manner he died.
+The story of what happened to his body also has many varying accounts.
 One account says Moctezuma’s corpse was wrapped in cloth and left in the corner of the palace, found on the Noche Triste after the Spanish had snuck out.
 Another tells how Moctezuma’s own nobles carried the body out to the people, which triggered the revolt.
 Others say the body was unceremoniously dumped in a canal by the Spanish, and found by the Mexica.
 At least one account says his body was recovered and cremated in the manner of all Mexica rulers.
-It seem, to me, that Moctezuma died in a state of real and perceived weakness, held captive in his own city – unwilling to encourage violence against the Spanish.
+It seems, to me, that Moctezuma died in a state of real and perceived weakness, held captive in his own city – unwilling to encourage violence against the Spanish.

-Today, Moctezuma is the most well-known of the Aztec rulers.
-His citations and profiles are all far more numerous than any other Aztec person, expect for La Malinche, Malinali.
-Americans joke about “Montezuma’s Revenge” when they invariably get sick on vacations to Mexico, invoking the ghost of an angry indigenous lord.
-This is often the extent of information the common American has about Moctezuma.
-He was a noble man of intelligence and dignity but history fated him for one of its greatest demises.
-In his life he was an accomplished military captain, a humble and pious man, and a respected member of the nobility and he should be remembered as such.
+Today, Moctezuma is the most well-known of the Aztecs.
+Americans joke about “Montezuma’s Revenge” when they invariably get sick on vacations to Mexico, invoking the ghost of an angry lord.
+Sadly, this context was my own introduction to the Aztecs.
+I understood it was a joke, but the idea of a displaced king cursing the descendants of his conquerors stayed in my imagination.
+Moctezuma was a noble man of intelligence and dignity but history fated him for one of its greatest demises.
+In his life he was an accomplished military captain, devout religious man and a respected member of the nobility and he should be remembered as such.

 Moctezuma II’s Accomplishments